alanmitchell/bmon/docs/source/periodic-scripts.rst

 There is also a special ``Calculated Field`` function available that can create a Sensor that estimates the pellet consumption or heat output of the boiler by examining the Status (P241 parameter number) sensor of the boiler.
-See the :ref:`calculated-fields` document for more details.
+See the :ref:`calculated fields <calculated-fields>` document for more details.

 Collect Data from Enphase Solar PV Systems
 ------------------------------------------